Department of Career Technical Education & Professional Studies

 FCS 456 Advanced Child Development I (Infant and Toddler Development) (3)

-FCS 352, FCS 353.
 Study of the biological and environmental influences on development from infancy to toddlerhood.
 Examine theories, research, and the family context.
+Requires 15 hours in an approved childcare facility (working with children).

 FCS 457 Advanced Child Development II (Ages 3 through 5) (3)